 NLRB issues Request for Information regarding election regulations

-The Request for Information will be published in the Federal Register on December 14, 2017, and can be accessed here.
+The Request for Information was published in the Federal Register on December 14, 2017, and can be accessed here.

 Request for Information from the Public

 The Board invites information relating to the following questions:

 - Should the 2014 Election Rule be retained without change?

 - Should the 2014 Election Rule be retained with modifications?
 If so, what should be modified?

 - Should the 2014 Election Rule be rescinded?
 If so, should the Board revert to the Representation Election Regulations that were in effect prior to the 2014 Election Rule’s adoption, or should the Board make changes to the prior Representation Election Regulations?
 If the Board should make changes to the prior Representation Election Regulations, what should be changed?

 Responses to the Request for Information were due to be received by the Board on or before Wednesday, April 18, 2018.
 The response period has ended.